RiiConnect24/Wii-Guide/_pages/Homebrew-Launcher-(No-Browser).md

 #### Instructions

 1. Copy _the contents of_ the `starter.zip` to the root of your SD card
+2. Reinsert your SD card into your 3DS
 2. Use one of the following alternate entrypoints to get into the homebrew launcher:

 | <sub> | <sub>Requires | <sub>Editions | <sub>Devices | <sub>Regions | <sub>Game Versions | <sub>System Versions |